mk-fg/git-nerps/README.rst

 * DO NOT TRUST THIS TOOL TO BE UNIVERSALLY SECURE.

-  | I (author) don't use it to store data that is valuable, sensitive
+  | I (author) don't use it to store data that is valuable,
-  | or can get me into trouble in any of my public git repositories.
+  | sensitive or can get me in trouble in any of my public git repositories.
   | Not a single such file on my git server or github.
   | Think about it.

-  My use-case is to have shared configuration repositories, to which - if everything goes well - there is no unsanctioned acces anyway, ever.
+  My use-case is to have shared configuration repositories, to which - unless something goes wrong - there is no unsanctioned access anyway.

   Protection there is from accidental leaks, scraper bots or mildly curious hacker types, and it's fairly trivial to just change all secrets when/if